 The type of chemical bond that holds together the potassium and chlorine atoms in a potassium chloride molecule is an ionic bond.
 The electronegative chlorine atom accepts the 4s electron belonging to the potassium atom and an ionic attraction arises between the resulting K+ and the Cl– ions.

 Properties of Potassium Chloride

-- The crystals of potassium chloride are made up of face-centered cubic (FCC) unit cells.
+- The crystals of potassium chloride are made up of face-centred cubic (FCC) unit cells.

 - The molar mass of KCl is 74.5513 grams/mol.

-- Its density in the solid, crystalline form is 1.984 grams per cubic centimeter.
+- Its density in the solid, crystalline form is 1.984 grams per cubic centimetre.

 - The melting and boiling points of potassium chloride are 1040 K and 1690 K respectively.

 - At 0oC, 20oC, and 100oC, the solubility of KCl in water corresponds to 217.1 g/L, 253.9 g/L, and 360.5 g/L respectively.